Impact

 Risk and Exploitability

-The CVSS score of 8.6 classifies this as a high severity flaw, while the EPSS score of less than 1% indicates a very low yet non‑zero probability of widespread exploitation at the time of this assessment.
+The CVSS score of 8.6 classifies this as a high severity flaw, while the EPSS score of 9% indicates a higher probability of widespread exploitation at the time of this assessment.
 It is not listed in the CISA KEV catalog.
-The remote nature of the attack combined with the lack of authentication on the adm.cgi endpoint means that an attacker who can reach the device over HTTP will be able to craft a request that triggers the command injection.
-Although the likelihood of exploitation is currently low, the potential impact remains significant.
+The remote nature of the attack combined with the fact that the adm.cgi endpoint is publicly reachable (no explicit authentication requirement is stated in the description) means that an attacker who can reach the device over HTTP can craft a request that triggers the command injection.
+Although the likelihood of exploitation is currently higher, the potential impact remains significant.

 OpenCVE Enrichment